The New Adventures of Winnie the Pooh: Setting

-For this adaptation, the show underwent an Americanization.
-The setting was changed from native England to contemporary America.
-The series depicted Christopher Robin as a typical 1980s kid rather than a 1920s British child.
-He is shown living in a suburban house with his mother and no longer had an English accent.
-His mischievous imagination drew comparisons to Calvin from Calvin and Hobbes, as opposed to Milne's original interpretation.
+For this adaptation, the show's setting was changed from native England to America.
+Christopher Robin is depicted as a typical 1980s American child rather than a 1920s British one, and is shown living in a suburban house with his mother, His mischievous imagination drew comparisons to Calvin from Calvin and Hobbes, as opposed to Milne's original interpretation.
 Additionally, unlike the earlier Disney featurettes, the show did not use a narrator or the storybook theme.

 Although the show still used the Hundred Acre Wood as its main setting, several episodes took place in other locations.
 The characters occasionally traveled to the adjacent town, going to a grocery store or movie theater.
 Other episodes were set in more imaginative settings and involved the characters journeying into the clouds or down in a wishing well.
 Two episodes took place in the Wild West, one in the form of a play.
 These styles of episodes were done away with later on.
 The writing staff felt they worked best in the Hundred Acre Wood.

 The writers made a point of keeping the show as timeless as possible, having the Hundred Acre Wood become a "never, never land".
-The show did its best to leave out all the modern conveniences.
+The show did its best to leave out all contemporary conveniences.
 The approach to episodes was to put more emphasis on adventure, yet keep the integrity of Milne's characters.
 To add excitement, the occasional waterfall or cliff was added, which the show found tough to fit in.
-The dialogue was updated to make the show more relatable to today's generation.
+Its dialogue was updated to make the show more relatable to younger generations.